JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 ## Summary
 For the August 2023 election:
 - There are no school district measures (levies or bonds) on this August 2023 election.
-- However, there are 918 school board member seats up for election from all 295 school districts.
+- However, there are 918 school board member seats up for election - one or more from all 295 school districts.
 - 76 school board member seats (8.3% of the total) have zero candidates.
 - 534 school board member seats (58.2% of the total) have just 1 candidate.
+- 98 school board member seats (10.7% of the total) are unexpired term seats up for election.
+97 are 2 year and 1 is a 3 year unexpired term.
+These 98 seats are usually from school board members who resigned for one reason or another before their term ended.
+These members who resigned were likely replaced temporarily by a person appointed by a vote of the remaining school board members.

 | Number of Candidates      | Number of School Board Member Seats | Percent |
 | ----------- | ----------- |----------- |